For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Obviously, the brain comes first,’ I said, ‘or there could be no mind.
 Had you been listening; I just made that point.
 If I may use your analogy, the brain is the solid reality that casts the shadow of the mind.’

-‘But can any surgeon, scientist or philosopher explain how an intricately configured organ of about three pounds of body mass can generate conscious awareness while evoking exquisite thoughts of love, beauty and truth?’
+‘Then tell me, James, can any surgeon, scientist or philosopher explain how an intricately configured organ of about three pounds of body mass is able to evoke exquisite thoughts of love, beauty and truth?’

-I wasn’t sure how to respond to his question since I didn’t follow the logic of this red herring.
+I wasn’t sure how to respond to his trick question since I couldn’t follow the logic of this red herring.
 It was evident this conversation wasn’t about to resolve anything.
-I had taught enough Philosophy of Mind classes to know there are always more questions than answers.
-It’s a complicated topic.
+I had taught enough Philosophy of Mind classes to know there are always more questions than answers since it’s a complicated topic.

-Still, I wanted to call their bluff rather than getting into philosophical abstracts about shadows, minds, love, beauty, truth and ultimate reality.
+By then I wanted to call their bluff instead of getting into philosophical abstracts about shadows, minds, love, beauty, truth and ultimate reality.
 My problem was I didn’t know what more to say, not being entirely lucid.
 So, rather than argue, I threw out my challenge to them.

 ‘Okay, enough of this,’ I said, ‘I don’t wish to argue more about what should be blatantly obvious.
 These aren’t just epistemic nuances.
 You’re calling into question the very existence of my physical body.
-But if I’m not physical, then prove it!’
+So, chaps, if I’m not physical, then jolly well prove it!’

 ‘There’s no need for us to prove anything to you, James,’ Eli said.
 ‘You can prove it for yourself.’